urbanSpatial/Public-Policy-Analytics-Landing/README.md

 ### Chapter 5: Geospatial Risk Modeling - Predictive Policing

-Chapter 5 tackles the controversial topic of predictive policing.
-This chapter introduces the geospatial risk model to predict the risk of burglaries in Chicago, IL and evaluates the risk model by comparing it to the ubiquitous kernel density estimation.
+Chapter 5 tackles the controversial topic of Predictive Policing, forecasting burglary risk in Chicago.
+The argument is made that converting Broken Windows theory into Broken Window policing, can bake bias directly into a predictive model and lead to a discriminatory resource allocation tool.
+The concept of generalizability remains key.

 | Dataset        | Description    | Open Data URL  | File Type | Location |
 | :------------- | :------------- | :------------- | :------------- | :------------- |